HAWAII PADDLE TRIP

 What are the normal Daily Logistics?

 Luke’s Team organises trailers, vans, drivers, downwind drop offs, dinner locations – all the logistics.
-You name it, Luke has it sorted and he will communicate on the Hawaii WhatsApp chat, outlining each day’s meeting time and place.
+You name it, Luke has it sorted and he will communicate with you each day on the trip via the WhatsApp chat, outlining each day’s meeting time and place.

 Luke is constantly looking at the swell, wind and tide to put you in the best spot at the right time, this is why you progress so dramatically as a paddler in just 7 days.